-3. Beneficiaries and impact
+5. Beneficiaries and impact

-Please comment on the extent to which stakeholders and partners will benefit from the proposed research and the candidate's planned pathways to translate their research outcomes into societal and economic impact.
-In particular, please comment on the following:
+Please comment on the extent to which beneficiaries will benefit from the proposed research and the candidate's planned pathways to translate research outcomes into societal and economic impact.
+In particular, please consider the following:

-- · how well the candidate has identified who will benefit from their research - how well the candidate articulates how stakeholders and partners will benefit from the research - the credibility of the proposed pathways to translate research outcomes into societal and economic impact.
+- How well the candidate has identified who will benefit from their research - How well the candidate articulates how these partners and stakeholders will benefit from research outcomes - The quality of the candidate's planned pathways to translate research outcomes into societal and economic impact.